GoogleChromeLabs/extension-manifest-converter/README.md

 ## Installation

-To use this tool, you will first need Python 3 installed on your system.
+To use this tool, you'll need to set it up by following the steps below.

-Next, clone this repository locally.

 1. Make sure Python 3 is installed.